 St. John’s is a Welcoming Congregation.
 Here is information about how Unitarian Universalists affirm the LGBTQ community: https://www.uua.org/lgbtq.
 For specific questions or to connect with others within St. John’s, please contact our minister, Rev. Mitra Jafarzadeh.
 Once we’re fully back from Covid concerns, ideally, we’ll re-invigorate the LGBTQ Interweave group.

 Justice Ministry – St. John’s Justice Ministry includes several groups working toward social action and justice.
 Included in the Justice Ministry are:

 - Interfaith Hospitality Network (IHN)

 - Peace initiative

 - Racial Justice Initiative

-LAFs – Lively after Fifty (LAF’s) meets the second Friday of the month for conversation and friendship.
-We usually meet for dinner at a different restaurant each time.
-Other events are scheduled throughout the year such as concerts, picnics, plays and other events that provide opportunities for interaction between older adults.
+LAFs – Lively after Fifty (LAFs) meets the second Friday of the month for dinner at a different restaurant each time.
+LAFs provides opportunities for interaction, friendship and conversation.
 Newcomers are always welcome.

-YADA – Young Adult Discussion and Action (YADA) is a community of young adults who are approximately eighteen to thirty-five years of age.
+YADA – Young Adult Discussion and Action is a community of young adults who are approximately 18 to 35 years of age.
 Regularly scheduled meetings are on the first and third Tuesday of the month at St. John’s for socializing and having a discussion of a topic.
 The topic can vary, and subjects cover a wide range.
-In addition to meetings, the group often gathers for other events including movies, community service and board game nights.
+The group often gathers for other events including movies, community service and board game nights.